roqua/autovar/README.md

     var_info(varest)

 The `var_info` function prints the output of the tests for a var model.
 Note that its output can be altered by the value of `av_state$log_level`.
-The tests it shows are the Eingevalue stability condition, the Portmanteau tests, the Jarque-Bera tests, the Granger causality Wald tests, and estat ic.
+The tests it shows are the Eigenvalue stability condition, the Portmanteau tests, the Jarque-Bera tests, the Granger causality Wald tests, and estat ic.

 #### Syntax